New Zealand Government advice for Yemen

 When travelling to Yemen, you should always get travel insurance in case the worst happens.
 To help you ensure you travel safely, we have included the travel advice from the Ministry of Foreign Affairs and Trade for Yemen.

-There is extreme risk to your security in Yemen due to the volatile security situation, the very high threat from terrorism and risk of kidnapping by either Al-Qaida or local tribal groups.
-We advise against all travel.
+There is extreme risk to your security in Yemen and we advise against all travel.
+The volatile and dangerous security situation and very high threat from terrorism and risk of kidnapping by either Al-Qaida or local tribal groups present a significant risk to New Zealanders in Yemen.

 New Zealanders currently in Yemen are strongly advised to depart immediately, while commercial flights are still operational.
 Should the security situation deteriorate further, airports could close without warning and routes in and out of Sana’a and other major cities may be blocked.

 As there is no New Zealand diplomatic presence in Yemen, the ability of the government to assist New Zealand citizens is severely limited.
-The US and UK Embassies in Yemen, which have previously provided emergency assistance to New Zealanders, have reduced staffing due to the deteriorating situation and are extremely unlikely to be in a position to provide further assistance.
-You should take this into consideration if you decide to remain in Yemen against our advice.
+The UK and US Embassies in Yemen have closed due to the deteriorating security situation and will not be in a position to provide assistance to New Zealand citizens.
+You should take this absence of available consular assistance into consideration if you decide to remain in Yemen against our advice.

 There is a significant kidnapping threat to Westerners in Yemen; including in the capital Sana’a as well as on the Aden/Taiz/Sana’a highway and in the provinces of Taiz, al-Jawf, Abyan, Sa’ada, Dharmar, Amran, Marib, Sana’a and Shabwah.

-Al-Qaida in the Arabian Peninsula (AQAP) and tribal groups have kidnapped foreigners across Yemen, including in the capital Sana’a.
-Local and international media report two Westerners were kidnapped in Taiz in late May 2013.
+Al-Qaida in the Arabian Peninsula (AQAP) and tribal groups have specifically targeted and kidnapped foreigners across Yemen, including in the capital Sana’a.
+A number of foreign nationals were kidnapped in 2014.
+In February 2015, a French national was kidnapped in Sana’a.
 Kidnappers have reportedly demanded large ransom payments for foreigners and there remains a strong possibility that foreigners kidnapped by tribal groups could be on-sold to AQAP.
 A number of foreigners have been killed by their kidnappers in Yemen.

 Piracy is a significant threat in Yemeni waters, especially in the Gulf of Aden.
 Incidents of piracy have also been known to occur in parts of the Red Sea.
 Mariners are advised to take appropriate precautionary measures.
 For more information view the International Maritime Bureau’s piracy report .